-Constance Hansen, a highly-respected visual artists with New York running through her veins, is the photographer behind a newly uncovered portfolio of work that reveal the real free spirits of 1960s New York.
+Constance Hansen, a highly-respected visual artist with New York running through her veins, is the photographer behind a newly uncovered portfolio of work that reveals the real free spirits of 1960s NYC.

 Clinton Hill, a section of Brooklyn that housed the prestigious Pratt Institute, was an area that began to become increasingly decrepit with buildings falling into disrepair as riots broke out into the streets amid the assassination Dr. Martin Luther King Jr.

-Hansen, now better known as being one half of photography duo Guzman, the husband-and-wife team that has earned commercial acclaim in recent years, was on the streets in the 60s, documented the people left somewhat outside social restraints.
+Hansen, now better known as being one half of photography duo Guzman, the husband-and-wife team that has earned commercial acclaim in recent years, was on the streets in the ’60s, documenting the people left somewhat outside social restraints.

 “I knew this was my form and this is what I wanted to do forever.
 Photography became a diary and a visual way of describing my world.
 I wasn’t looking in – I was just in it.”

 What did being “in it” look like?
-Well, a bit like this:
+Well, a bit like this in images via Huck Mag: